The LSCD Benchmark: a Testbed for Diachronic Word Meaning Tasks: Tasks

-Following the DURel annotation framework~\citep{schlechtweg2024dureltool}, during the annotation process of most LSCD datasets human annotators were essentially solving the graded WiC task, i.e., they annotated the semantic proximity of two usages of the same word on a scale.
+Following the DURel annotation framework for LSCD \citep{schlechtweg2024dureltool}, human annotators solved the graded WiC task, i.e., they annotated the semantic proximity of two usages of the same word on a scale.
 This provides data for evaluation of WiC models that can serve as a part of LSCD models.
 In diachronic LSCD datasets, there are pairs of word usages extracted from two documents belonging to distant time periods making usages in these pairs very different orthographically, grammatically, and thematically, even when the target word has the same meaning.
 This might be challenging for models trained on traditional WiC datasets, which often contain examples from the same time period.
 Our benchmark helps to analyze how sensitive WiC models are to this shift in time period by comparing their performance on pairs of usages extracted from the old, the new or both corpora.